 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat Disc Desiccation.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat disc desiccation.

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.

-As prolotherapy is helping to treat the root cause of Disc Desiccation, it is deemed to be a permanent fix, preventing the symptoms from returning.
+As prolotherapy is helping to treat the root cause of disc desiccation, it is deemed to be a permanent fix, preventing the symptoms from returning.

 Rehabilitation Strategies